An Ally You Can Trust Is Ready to Help You with

 While crosswalks, traffic signals, signs, and sidewalks help keep pedestrians safer in the city, outside factors — such as distracted drivers — can lead to catastrophic consequences.
-When this happens, it’s imperative for injured individuals to seek representation from a knowledgeable attorney.
+When this happens, injured individuals must seek representation from a knowledgeable attorney.

-There are many different injuries that can take place following a pedestrian accident.
+Many different injuries can take place following a pedestrian accident.
 The following are just some of the most commonly experienced injuries:

 - Head/brain injuries